 PLAY THE LONG GAME

-The National Restaurant Association, in a first-of-its-kind report this year, tracked restaurants’ environmental actions.
+The National Restaurant Association, in a first-of-its-kind report, tracked restaurants’ environmental actions.
 The “State of Restaurant Sustainability” found that restaurants are focusing on recycling used boxes and food containers, managing food waste and adopting energy- and water-saving techniques.

 For restaurants that go further with their sustainability convictions – sourcing food locally, cooking in season, buying organic, paying workers well – the path to profitability can be tougher than if they threw their principles to the wind.